 NOW, is set in stark contrast to the slow and gentle sense of exploration of In the Mirror.
 Yet both are reflections of and mediations on how we, as individuals, confront and experience our position in society and the world at large.

 This exhibition is the first time that Akerman’s work is being shown in a museum in Toronto.
-The project was instigated by film curator Andréa Picard who invited Akerman to exhibit in Toronto before she passed away in 2015.
+The project was introduced to MOCA by curatorial consultant Andréa Picard who invited Akerman to exhibit in Toronto before she passed away in 2015.
 The opening of MOCA created an opportunity to give space and attention to this important artist.
 As a companion piece to this exhibition, Picard is curating a retrospective survey of Akerman’s films at TIFF Cinematheque in fall 2019.

 Born in 1950 in Brussels, Chantal Akerman lived and worked in Paris until her death in 2015.
 Akerman has exhibited in important group and solo exhibitions, and biennales globally, and her works are held in many museum collections.

-MOCA Toronto would like to thank the Chantal Akerman Foundation for giving permission to show Akerman’s work; to Andréa Picard for helping to create this opportunity; to Claire Atherton, Christophe Leunis and Pascal Willekens for working on the installation, and Marian Goodman Gallery, New York, Paris, London.
+MOCA Toronto would like to thank the Chantal Akerman Foundation for giving the permission to show Akerman’s work; the project’s curatorial consultant Andréa Picard for helping to create this opportunity; Carole Billy, Associate Director, Exhibitions and Special Projects – Marian Goodman Gallery, Paris, London, New York.